VERIDIITE/Undergraduate-Web-Development-Portfolio-Year-2-/readme.md

 Welcome to my Portfolio Website.

-My assignment required me to go through a portfolio root in order to demonstrate my abilities, which include programming, producer/engineer, and audio engineering.
-Since I make beats and songs for the public to hear and enjoy.
-I went to hell and back in order to demonstrate my dedication.
-It is my hope that my website will be a basic yet effective website where most of the pages will be responsive, so please keep your fingers crossed. the majority of my primary audience will be consumers who wish to purchase my beats.
+As part of my assignment, I was tasked with developing a portfolio website to showcase my skills, including programming, music production, and audio engineering.
+Since I create beats and songs for public enjoyment, this project allowed me to demonstrate my dedication and expertise.
+I aimed to build a clean yet effective website with responsive pages tailored to my primary audience—consumers interested in purchasing my beats.
-I'll organise it such that there will be a primary index page for my work, with only a few details, until you arrive to my portfolio, where you will be able to watch my media player and listen to my beats, among other things.

-I put the person's name as a source of inspiration in my reference list since he or she had an impact on my media player.
-As a result, it wasn't ideal.
-For some time, I've been interested in learning about how to make my own media player.
-Yes, I did the same thing.
-I'm extremely happy with the results of my producer/programmer portfolio rollout.
-My goal was not to go over the top, but rather to produce something unique.
-This is a basic, but I enjoy it since it has a little flavour with it.
+The website’s structure includes a primary index page with minimal details leading to my portfolio, where visitors can access a media player to listen to my beats and explore my work.
+In my reference list, I credited an individual who inspired the design of my media player, acknowledging their influence on this feature.
+Creating my media player has been a long-standing interest of mine, and I’m thrilled with the outcome.
+My goal was to deliver a straightforward yet distinctive design that reflects my unique style.

+Challenges and Solutions

+While developing the website, I encountered several challenges.
+One significant issue involved the media player, where the beat selection functionality was hidden, making it difficult for users to choose tracks.
+To address this, I ensured that users could enjoy uninterrupted playback of the entire playlist until the issue is fully resolved.

+Additionally, I utilized autocorrect tools to address initial errors on the homepage and later used the W3C Validator to thoroughly review my code.
+This process uncovered issues I hadn’t noticed before, which I successfully corrected, improving the website's overall performance and reliability.

 ================================================================================
-PROBLEMS / ERRORS.
-For some reason, there were some issues with the media player, such as the fact that if you wanted to see the selection of beats, you couldn't since they were concealed for some reason, which was puzzling.
-But for the time being, you can just sit back and listen to the beats play the entire thing without interruption.
-Last but not least, I used autocorrect to try to correct certain problems that I discovered on the first page of the document.
-Once those issues were resolved, I began using the W3 validator to check my code for errors. where I found a mistake that I hadn't seen before, and repaired it due to this validator, so it's much better this time around than it was before.

-a list of errors that I encountered.
-- CSS errors.
-- Media player.
-- IMG name errors.
-- GITHUB, Merging errors.
-- GITHIB MERGING INTO MASTER.
+Common Errors Encountered
+CSS Errors – Issues with styling elements.
+Media Player Bugs – Beat selection functionality was hidden.
+Image Naming Errors – Incorrect or inconsistent file naming.
+GitHub Merging Errors – Challenges during branch merging.
+Merging to Master – Additional complexities when integrating updates into the main branch.
+Through persistence and problem-solving, I’ve refined my portfolio into a functional and engaging platform, aligning with both my technical goals and artistic vision.

 ================================================================================

 Refrences